 Paws For Brittany was started by family and friends of Brittany to remember her and honor her compassionate spirit for all animals.
 Proceeds from this event help support the day-to-day costs of caring for hundreds of homeless animals at the Marshfield Area Pet Shelter (MAPS) every year.
 The Marshfield Area Pet Shelter currently operates out of their temporary intake facility at 210 W 29th Street and at their Adoption Center inside Marshfield Mall.
 MAPS is a donation dependent organization that believes every animal deserves a chance.
 Once MAPS new facility is built, the Free Roaming Cat Room will honor Brittany’s memory.

 Brittany would have LOVED what MAPS is doing to help rescue and protect innocent animals.
 She always talked about starting her own hobby farm to help care for all the animals she cherished.
 As her mom Jean has stated numerous times, “Brittany would have been so involved with MAPS; it’s just so sad it will never happen now.”
 That is why this event is so important to our community and to her family and friends.
 It is our way of coming together to remember Brittany and all that she loved.

-Our Paws For Brittany 2016 Recap Video (thank you Marshfield Community Television!)
+Paws For Brittany 2017 Recap Video (thank you Explore Marshfield!)